 - used assets,

-- assets for which a research allowance or a research award has been made use of.
+- Assets for which a research award has been made use of.

 Assets are used, when at the time of acquisition, they have already undergone a loss of value caused by their use.
 Demonstration machines (e.g. demonstration motor vehicles) are considered to be used assets.
 Exhibition items and assets which are in trial operation are to be valued as unused.
 Similarly, motor vehicles which have been registered for the day are considered to be unused.